Utah Deaf History and Culture

 Deaf Community Were Ignored

-Three years later, in 1984, the Utah Association for the Deaf asked Utah Governor Scott Matheson to appoint a Deaf person to the Institutional Council of the Utah Schools for the Deaf and the Blind.
-Instead of responding, Governor Matheson directed them to the Utah State Board of Education (USBE).
-The state board replied that they would consider the proposal if a vacancy on the council became available (Mortensen, UAD Bulletin, June 1985).
-Because of the issue's significance, UAD President W. David Mortensen, also known as Dave, requested a meeting with G. Leland Burningham, the State Superintendent of Public Instruction, in February 1984.
+In 1984, three years later, the UAD requested that Governor Scott Matheson appoint a Deaf person to the Institutional Council of the Utah Schools for the Deaf and the Blind.
+Instead of addressing their request directly, Governor Matheson referred them to the Utah State Board of Education (USBE).
+The state board responded that they would consider the proposal if a vacancy arose on the council (Mortensen, UAD Bulletin, June 1985).
+Recognizing the significance of the issue, UAD President W. David Mortensen, known as Dave, requested a meeting with G. Leland Burningham, the State Superintendent of Public Instruction, in February 1984.

 Picture